serenorg/serendb/README.md

 # SerenDB

 SerenDB is a serverless open-source alternative to AWS Aurora Postgres.
 It is a friendly fork of Neon's database server with a vision to reduce schema and database branching time from current 500ms down to 100ms.
-SerenDB separates storage and compute and substitutes the PostgreSQL storage layer by redistributing data across a cluster of nodes.
+SerenDB also includes new security features for AI-Agent context storage, including `context finger-printing`.
+Like Neon, SerenDB separates storage and compute and substitutes the PostgreSQL storage layer by redistributing data across a cluster of nodes.

 # Run Locally with Claude Code